 The traditional Thai art center Ban Chang Thai or the House of Thai Artisans, preserves the art of puppet making, painting and miniature Khon masks.
 The center is also renowned for Muay Thai, popularly known as Thai boxing.
-To get there, please see the map to Ban Chang Thai.

 Another form of traditional Thai art is the colorful Khon masks and headgear worn by the various characters in the masked Khon Dance.
 The artisans in Ban Silpa Thai (House of Thai Art) Thonburi who make these Khon masks have achieved national acclaim for their craftsmanship.